ojokne/engineering-day-book/SEPTEMBER.md

 *End of day*
 - Need to start reading about FDroid issue
 - Prepare to give a talk during bitdevs kampala

+# Monday 29 September

+*Highlight*: Send a fix after reviwer commented, he requested for chnages and gave me an idea https://github.com/BlueWallet/BlueWallet/pull/8032#issuecomment-3344791193

+# Tuesday 30 September

+*Highlight*
+- Read throught the PR  the reviwer shared https://github.com/BlueWallet/BlueWallet/pull/7599
+- Looked at the issue regarding coonversiob rates for Uganda Shillings having an issue, was raised during Bitdevs meetup and I said i would fix it

+*Non highlight*
+- Informed the maintainers about the exchange rate and my findings that multiple currencies are currently affcted, majorly those using Coindesk
+- proposed a solution to use coinbase api

+*End of day*
+- Create a PR fixing the exchange rate